 The operating environment of MOL is determined by international and national regulations.
 MOL contributes to public consultations and professional discussions about regulations relevant to MOL’s operations in line with the relevant legal framework and Group-level guidelines.

 MOL has memberships in 14 European and nearly 100 national professional associations where our experts represent MOL with their professional opinions.
 MOL representatives have also been selected as board members of several professional associations.
-Professional membership fees for MOL amounted to 0.8 Million EUR in 2012 (without INA); expenses related to lobby activity were zero.
+Professional membership fees for MOL amounted to EUR 0.37 million in 2013 (without INA); expenses related to lobby activity were zero.
 MOL has its own department which is tasked to deal with regulatory issues - neither professional lobbyists nor company staff are employed at government institutions.
 MOL representatives are also involved directly in public consultations and professional discussions aimed at modifying the regulatory environment.
 Where and when it is possible, MOL communicates its professional standpoint in writing to relevant government bodies.

 EU and national professional memberships include: